CartoDB/airship/docs/guides/12-integrating-Vue.md

 </script>
 ```

 It includes all the logic management encapsulated in one component.
-You don't have to mimick all component's properties or events either, only the ones that you are going to use.
+You do not have to mimick all component's properties or events either, only the ones that you are going to use.

 And then, you will use that component as you would do with your other Vue components.